 A Coordinated Look

-This woman displays another facet of smart-casual dressing.
-With a silk camisole and scrunchy arm jacket, her clothing coordinates well and looks professional.
-She complements her jacket with nonmatching dress pants.
-She looks well-dressed and nicely put together for a smart-casual workplace.
+This woman displays another smart-casual dress example.
+With a silk camisole and scrunched-arm jacket, her clothing coordinates well and looks professional.
+She complements her jacket with non-matching dress pants.
+She looks nicely put together for a smart-casual workplace.

 A Blend of Casual and Formal